stillinbeta/srecon-k8s-tutorial/tutorial4.md

 #### Authentication

-We are going to be client certificate authentication.
+We are going to be using client certificate authentication.
 To enable this, we need to pass in the CA to validate certificates against:

 ```yaml